Complete Guide to Renting a Car in Costa Rica

 To help make your rental experience even easier, here are 6 tips to consider when renting a car in Costa Rica:

-- Review the Terms and Fees: Be sure to read the fine print when renting a car in Costa Rica.
+1. Review the Terms and Fees: Be sure to read the fine print when renting a car in Costa Rica.
 Many rental agencies will have additional charges for services like GPS, child car seats, or an extra driver.
-Make sure to inquire about any additional fees before you sign the rental agreement.
+Make sure to inquire about any additional fees before you sign the rental agreement (read it over carefully).

-- Inspect the Car: Before driving off, inspect the car for any pre-existing damage, and take photos of any dents, scratches, or issues.
-This will protect you from being charged for damage that was already there when you return the vehicle.
+2. Inspect the Car: Before driving off, inspect the car for any pre-existing damage, and take photos of any dents, scratches, or issues.

-- Water Crossings: You might find yourself facing rivers running across roads, particularly during the rainy season.
+4. Water Crossings: You might find yourself facing rivers running across roads, particularly during the rainy season.
 While rental car policies frown upon turning your vehicle into a makeshift raft…many brave adventurers do it anyway.
-Just be aware, though, that if you decide to take the plunge and something gets damaged, you could be on the hook for the repair costs.
+If you decide to take the plunge and something gets damaged, you could be on the hook for the repair costs.
 So best to avoid, but if left with no choice try to keep the “car surfing” to a minimum as it does technically infringe on your rental policy…

 Now You Can Rent a Car in Costa Rica with Confidence!

-Renting a car in Costa Rica is more than just a way to get around — it’s a gateway to freedom, adventure, and unforgettable memories.
-With the right preparation, the right vehicle, and the right mindset, you’ll be ready to dive into all the beauty Costa Rica has to offer.
+Renting a car in Costa Rica is more than just a way to get around, it’s a gateway to freedom, adventure, and unforgettable memories.
+With the right preparation and right vehicle, you’ll be ready to discover all the beauty Costa Rica has to offer.

-Costa Rica is one of our absolute favourite destinations, and having our own vehicle has been the key to truly discovering its magic.
-Whether we were exploring as a couple or now with little ones, the freedom to go wherever our hearts desire has made all the difference.
+Costa Rica is our absolute favourite destination to date and having our own vehicle has always been the best choice.
+Whether we were exploring as a couple or now with little ones, the freedom to go wherever our hearts’ desire is really important to us.